-The purpose of this study was to investigate student teachers views on the introduction of environmental education in Nigerian Schools.
-One hundred and My (150) Sandwich Social Studies Students of the Institute of Education, University of Ilorin were selected for the study using researcher-designed questionnaire to collect relevant data.
-Their responses were analyzed using simple percentage.
-The finding of the study showed that majority of the trainees had a wrong conception of environmental education because they were not exposed to it.
-However, majority of the respondents agree that environmental education should be introduced into the Social Studies Curriculum.
-A recommendation deriving from the study is that environmental education should be introduced as a matter of urgency at a level of our education: it should be infused into the Social Studies Curriculum.
+The purpose of the study was to investigate student teachers' views on the introduction of environmental education in Nigerian Schools.
+One hundred and fifty (150) Sandwich Social Studies Students of the Institute of Education, University of Ilorin were selected for the study using researcher-designed questionnaire to collect relevant data.
+Their responses were analysed using simple percentage.
+The findings of the study showed that majority of the trainees had a wrong conception of environmental education because they were not exposed to it.
+However, majority of the respondents agreed that environmental education should be introduced into the Social Studies Curriculum.
+A recommendation deriving from the study is that environmental education should be introduced as a matter of urgency at all levels of our education and it should be infused into the Social Studies Curriculum.